sharecodecvpr22/InterQ/README.md

 For ImageNet

-"--model" in *.sh is the pre-trained model you want (also is the quantized model).
+"--model" in run_generate.sh/run_generate_cifar10.sh/run_generate_cifar100.sh is the pre-trained model you want (also is the quantized model).
 You can use resnet18/mobilenet_w1/mobilenetv2_w1.
 ```
 bash run_generate.sh